 The LGBTQ+ community has experienced restrictions and barriers in workplaces due to gender identity, sexual orientation, and gender expression.
 There is a notable fear of rights being rescinded and this community works diligently to advocate for inclusivity within work and academic settings.
 Berkeley Career Engagement is dedicated to helping you identify companies and institutions that honor your identities in organizational practices and policies.

 - Lesbian, Gay, Bisexual and Transgender Studies (LGBT Minor Program)

 - View more LGBTQ+ based student organizations

 Career Planning Resources

-The following recommendations are designed to assist you in your decision making related to prospecting employment opportunities.
-If you want to discuss these or other career related issues further, you can make an appointment to talk with a career counselor at the Career Center.
+The following recommendations are designed to assist you in your decision making as you prospect employment opportunities.
+If you want to discuss these topics or other career related issues, make an appointment to talk with our Career Education staff at Berkeley Career Engagement.

 - How can I approach writing my resume, cover letter and interviewing while remaining authentic to my identity?